Disclaimer: Bikexchange is reader-supported. We may earn an affiliate commission when you buy through the links on our site.

 Enduro is one of the most advanced mountain biking disciplines.

-Climbs, descents, fast and technical trails – the enduro bike can handle pretty much anything.
-Only a notch below the downhill bike, Enduro bikes have 1×11 or 1×12 speed drivetrains, fully adjustable suspension, and slack geometry.
-Enduro bikes thrive in trails that require maximum traction and customized suspension tune-up for the best possible performance.
+Only a notch below downhill bikes, Enduro bikes have 1×11 or 1×12 speed drivetrains, fully adjustable suspension, and slack geometry.

 Unlike a downhill bike, enduro bikes are designed to ride up the hill, and later down the hill as well.
 Only experienced riders will make the most of an Enduro bike.

-Best AM & Enduro Bikes
+Best All-Mountain & Enduro Bikes

 Downhill / Freeride Mountain Bikes